jadm11/LLM-iterative-completion-deepeval-test/README.md

 **Context**

-To assess the model's adaptability, you can set the context to different domains like "Scientific," "Historical," "Technical," or "Humorous," which tests how well the model handles various subject matters.
+To assess the model's adaptability, you can set the context (line 33) to different domains like "Scientific," "Historical," "Technical," or "Humorous," which tests how well the model handles various subject matters.
 For specialized fields, use contexts like "Customer Support," "Education," or "Medical" to evaluate performance.
 Additionally, by changing the context to reflect "Western," "Eastern," or "Global" viewpoints, you can examine the model’s ability to adapt to different cultural nuances.
 This approach helps you gain insights into the model's versatility and effectiveness across diverse scenarios.

 Important: The SentenceTransformer model (which is used for semantic similarity) will be downloaded the first time this is run.
 This includes the model weights, configuration files, and tokenizer data.
 This download is necessary only the first time you use the model.
 Once downloaded, it will be cached locally, so subsequent runs should be faster.